-The Kachi salt lake is located within a large hinterland drainage basin of approximating 6,800 km.
-The basin is bounded to the east and west by north south trending mountain ranges that have been raised by reverse faults that expose a basement sequence of rocks that rise to an elevation of 5100m.
-The ranges are formed from Ordovician Falda Cienaga Formation, green-grey turbidites in outcrop; Permian Pataquia Formation, red-brown unit in satellite imagery; and beige-green Eocene aged Geste Formation (50-100 m thick).
+The Kachi salar is located within a large hinterland drainage basin of approximating 6,800 km2.
+The basin is bounded to the east and west by north south trending mountain ranges that have been raised by reverse faults that expose a basement sequence of rocks that rise to an elevation of 5,100m.
+The ranges are formed from Ordovician Falda Cienaga Formation, green-grey turbidites in outcrop; Permian Pataquia Formation, red-brown unit in satellite imagery; and beige-green Eocene (Tertiary) aged Geste Formation (50-100 m thick).

-The Kachi salt lake is rhomboid in shape with a NW-SE long axis with surficial halite and surrounding lagoon and Vega areas covering an area of approximately 53 km.
-A Pliocene basaltic volcano penetrates basin sediments to the east of the salt lake, with flow and air fall basalts creating a veneer over the lake sediments, covering an area of approximately 55km.
+The Kachi salar is rhomboid in shape with a NW-SE long axis with surficial halite and surrounding lagoon and Vega areas covering an area of approximately 53 km2.
+A basaltic volcano penetrates basin sediments to the east of the salar, with flow and air fall basalts creating a veneer over the lake sediments, covering an area of approximately 65 km2.
 The basaltic shield volcano has a NW-SE striking fissure vent that is interpreted to be underlain by a NW-SE aligned intrusive dyke or plug of much smaller dimensions than the basalt cone has at surface.
-This orientation in combination with N-S trending regional reverse faulting has provided an extensional tectonic regime, allowing accumulation of extensive infill sediments in the salt lake basin.
+This orientation, in combination with N-S trending regional reverse faulting, has provided an extensional tectonic regime, allowing accumulation of extensive infill sediments in the salar basin.

-To the south of the salt lake, pale grey Pliocene, Pleistocene and Holocene welded ignimbrites and unconsolidated pyroclastic sediments of the Cerro Blanco Pyroclastic Complex are interpreted to cover brine bearing Kachi basin sediments.
+To the south of the salar, pale grey Pliocene, Pleistocene and Holocene welded ignimbrites and unconsolidated pyroclastic sediments of the Cerro Blanco Pyroclastic Complex are interpreted to cover brine bearing Kachi basin sediments.
 Ignimbrites are also exposed east of the basaltic cone and form deformed terraces heavily influenced by structural complexity.
-To the northeast of the Kachi project the Carachi Pampa basin is covered by extensive SSW dipping, faulted, and eroded sand and gravel terraces.
+To the northeast of the Kachi

+Project the Carachi Pampa basin is covered by extensive SSW dipping, faulted, and eroded sand and gravel terraces.